Towards Atoms of Large Language Models: Atom Theory

+Having formalized atoms via representability, sparsity, and separability, we now evaluate whether candidate representational units satisfy the criteria of ideal atoms.
+Representability is measured by the coefficient of determination \(R^2\! := \!1\! -\! \frac{\sum_i \|\bm x_i - \hat{\bm x}_i\|^2}{\sum_i \|\bm x_i - \bar{\bm x}\|^2}\), which quantifies the proportion of variance in the original representations explained by atoms and thus reflects faithfulness.
+While sparsity and separability can be quantified by \(K\) and \(\epsilon\), they do not directly indicate unit quality.
+In this section, we introduce a unified metric that integrates sparsity and separability to characterize the stability of representational units.

-Having introduced the atomic inner product and a formal definition of atoms, this section characterizes atoms in terms of uniqueness, recoverability, and identifiability, drawing on their close connection to compressed sensing \citep{donoho2006compressed}, whose core idea is that a high-dimensional signal sparse in some basis can be recovered from far fewer linear measurements than its ambient dimension, with the Restricted Isometry Property (RIP) providing the essential guarantee.
+We note that \(\bm{\delta}_i \!\in \mathbb{R}^{|D|}\) can be viewed as a sparse representation of high-dimensional semantics, which is compressed by \(\bm D\! \in\! \mathbb{R}^{H \times |D|}\) to produce \(\bm{m}_i\!\in\! \mathbb{R}^{H}\).
+This perspective reveals a close connection to compressed sensing (\citet{donoho2006compressed}; \citet{candes2006robust}), whose core idea is that a signal sparse in some basis can be recovered from far fewer linear measurements than its ambient dimension, with the Restricted Isometry Property (RIP) \citep{goessmann2020restricted, chen2021conditioning} providing the essential guarantee.

-\begin{definition}[Restricted Isometry Property; RIP] A matrix \(\tilde{D} \in \mathbb{R}^{H \times |D|}\) is said to satisfy the \(K\)-RIP if there exists a constant \(\delta_K \in [0,1)\) such that, for any \(K\)-sparse vector \(\pmb{\delta} \in \mathbb{R}^{|D|}\) (i.e., \(\|\pmb\delta\|_0\le K\)),
+\begin{definition}[Restricted Isometry Property; RIP] A matrix \(\tilde{\bm D} \in \mathbb{R}^{H \times |D|}\) is said to satisfy the \(K\)-RIP if there exists a constant \(\delta_K \in [0,1)\) such that, for any \(K\)-sparse vector \(\bm{\delta} \in \mathbb{R}^{|D|}\) (i.e., \(\|\bm\delta\|_0\le K\)),

-Here, \(\delta_K\) is called the \(K\)-RIP constant of \(\tilde{D}\). \end{definition}
+Here, \(\delta_K\) is called the \(K\)-RIP constant of \(\tilde{\bm D}\). \end{definition}

-Intuitively, projecting a sparse vector into a lower-dimensional space via \(\tilde{D}\) preserves its geometric structure, ensuring the possibility of recovery.
-Direct verification of the RIP is NP-hard; however, the coherence provides a computable upper bound on \(\delta_k\).
+Intuitively, projecting a sparse vector via \(\tilde{\bm D}\) to lower dimension preserves its geometric structure, ensuring the possibility of recovery.
+Direct verification of the RIP is NP-hard, but coherence \citep{foucart2013invitation,murdock2020dataless} provides a computable upper bound on \(\delta_k\).